Anton Bruckner: Sacred choral works

 The three Masses which Bruckner wrote in the 1860s and revised later on in his life are more often performed.
 The Masses numbered 1 in D minor and 3 in F minor are for solo singers, mixed choir, organ ad libitum and orchestra, while No. 2 in E minor is for mixed choir and a small group of wind instruments, and was written in an attempt to meet the Cecilians halfway.
 The Cecilians wanted to rid church music of instruments entirely.
 No. 3 was clearly meant for concert, rather than liturgical performance, and it is the only one of his Masses in which he set the first line of the Gloria, "Gloria in excelsis Deo", and of the Credo, "Credo in unum Deum", to music.
 In concert performances of the other Masses, these lines are intoned by a tenor soloist in the way a priest would, with a line of plainsong.

 Secular vocal works

 As a young man Bruckner sang in men's choirs and wrote music for them.
 Bruckner's secular choral music was mostly written for choral societies.
 The texts are always in German.
 Some of these works were written specifically for private occasions such as weddings, funerals, birthdays or name-days, many of these being dedicated to friends and acquaintances of the composer.
 This music is rarely performed.
-Biographer Derek Watson characterizes the pieces for men's choir as being "of little concern to the non-German listener".
+The biographer Derek Watson characterises the pieces for men's choir as being "of little concern to the non-German listener".
 Of about 30 such pieces, a most unusual and evocative composition is the song Abendzauber (1878) for men's choir, man soloist, yodelers and four horns.